libfud/rcalc/README.md

 ## Compiling

-In order to build it, ensure that you have downloaded or built the latest nightly version of rust, the development headers for readline if you use linux, and simply run
+In order to build it, ensure that you have downloaded or built the latest nightly version of rust, the development headers for readline if you use linux, make sure you have the development headers for readline.
+Then run

-`rustc main.rs`
+`make`

+To run rcalc, just use

+`bin/rcalc`

 This will compile a binary file called rcalc.